How does it work?#

 When BloArk is designed, the following scenarios (including but not limited) are considered:

-The single processable unit of a dataset is NOT too large to be loaded into memory.
+- The single processable unit of a dataset is NOT too large to be loaded into memory.

-The Jupyter Notebook is not designed for long-running tasks.
+- A long-running device, such as Slurm job.
+It means that typical Jupyter Notebook is runnable but not suitable for this scenario in following reasons: - The Jupyter Notebook is not designed for long-running tasks.
 When you exit the browser (or close the browser tab), the Jupyter Notebook running session will be terminated.

-Logs on Jupyter Notebook are not persistent and are not user-friendly.
+- Logs on Jupyter Notebook are not persistent and are not user-friendly.
 The scrolling experience along a long log is very bad on Jupyter Notebook (and Jupyter Lab, including all Jupyter-based software).